A Motorcyclist’s Prostate Cancer Advocacy

 “I still go to the shooting range.
 I still go grocery shopping.
 I’m still cooking for my wife.
 Yesterday, I took my motorcycle out.
 I polished the bike.”

-Understanding Prostate Cancer Risk
+Know Your Prostate Cancer Risk Factors

 “Prostate cancer affects men of all walks of life, but it affects them differently,” Dr. Edwin Posadas, Medical Director of the Urologic Oncology Program at Cedars-Sinai, told SurvivorNet in an earlier interview.
 “It’s important to note that the incidence of prostate cancer in African-American men is 60% higher, and they are two to three times more likely to die from the disease.”